tinyheero/tinyheero.github.io/_drafts/merging-excel-sheets.md

 I recently had to prepare some supplemental material for a publication where I had to combine all supplemental tables into one excel sheet.
 The idea was that each supplemental table would be in its own tab and labelled 1, 2, 3, etc. I started with 15 supplemental tables in separate excel files and after copying and pasting 2 tables manually into one excel sheet I lost patience and thought surely there was SOME WAY to do this automatically.

-After sourcing the internet, turns out there wasn't really any tutorial on how to do this.
-I ended up writing some visual basic code to do this:
+After scouring the internet, turns out there wasn't really any tutorial on how to do this.
+I ended up writing some microsoft visual basic code to do this:

 ```
 Function toArray(col As Collection)